In this tutorial I show how to remove and replace the keyboard on a Dell Latitude C840 laptop.

 Turn off the laptop, unplug the power adapter and remove the battery.

-On the bottom of the laptop you’ll find four screws with a letter “K” witch means keyboard.
+On the bottom you’ll find four screws with a letter “K” witch means keyboard.
 Remove all four screws.

-Insert a small flathead screwdriver between the keyboard and laptop case (on the right side) and carefully lift up the keyboard.
+Insert a small flathead screwdriver between the keyboard and laptop case (on the right side) and carefully lift it up.

 The keyboard is attached to the motherboard via a flat ribbon cable.

-Disconnect the keyboard from the motherboard.
-Now you can remove and replace the keyboard.
+Now you can remove and replace the keyboard with a new one.

-You can find a new keyboard if you search by the part number from the back of the original keyboard.
-In my case the part number is 03J247.
-New replacement keyboards are available here.
+You can find a new keyboard if you search by the part number from the back of the original one.

 When you remove the keyboard it opens a window to the CPU heat sink.
 If the heat sink is clogged with dust you can blow it off with compressed air.
 Spray air inside the heat sink until it’s clean.